 You can cancel at any time

-If your baby is latched on properly, breastfeeding shouldn't cause you discomfort, and your nipples won't become cracked or painful.
+If your baby is latched on properly, breastfeeding shouldn't cause you pain and your nipples won't become cracked or painful.

-Getting a good breastfeeding latch can be difficult if you've got bigger boobs, but it should become easier with time.
-But if you're finding it hard, try giving these breastfeeding latch tricks a try:
+Getting a good latch can be more difficult for those with bigger boobs so it's important to get into the right position.
+It should become easier with time, but if you're finding it hard, try giving these breastfeeding latch tricks a try:

-If these tips don't help and you're still struggling to achieve a good latch or are concerned that your baby may be tongue-tied, consult your doctor or health visitor for advice.
+If you're still struggling to achieve a good latch or are concerned that your baby may be tongue-tied, consult your doctor or health visitor for advice.

 Here's a step-by-step guide to the deep latch technique:

-A shallow latch is when a baby isn't opening their mouth wide enough to nurse without causing pain to your breast.
+A shallow latch is when a baby isn't opening their mouth wide enough to nurse without causing you pain.
 If you're experiencing a shallow latch:

 If you're just starting out on your breastfeeding journey, you're probably wondering what you can and can't eat.